 We plugged the address into our GPS navigation system and set out.

-Even if one manages to miss the billboard along the road, the “road sign” on the way in (right) makes it clear you’re nearing the place.
+Even if one manages to miss the billboard along the road, the “road sign” on the way in (above) makes it clear you’re nearing the place.
 And yes, it felt decidedly odd to go down their driveway.
 After you pass the helicopter landing area (for the high rollers flying in from Reno and Vegas), there is ample parking.

 You Have Arrived